Benign breast conditions (also known as benign breast diseases) are non-cancerous breast disorders.

 This medical care helps ensure if breast cancer does develop, it's caught early when the chances of survival are highest.

 Learn more about breast cancer screening for women at higher risk.

-It’s recommended that women with atypical hyperplasia (but not usual hyperplasia) strongly consider taking a risk-lowering drug (tamoxifen or raloxifene) to lower their risk of developing breast cancer .
+It’s strongly recommended women with atypical hyperplasia (but not usual hyperplasia) take a risk-lowering drug (tamoxifen or raloxifene) to lower their risk of developing breast cancer .